Theodore

 The level of residential development activity in Theodore is very low in comparison to the average area assessed nationally by AreaSearch

-The average value of new dwellings developed is $250,000.
-In this financial year, $481,000 in commercial approvals have been registered.
-Compared to the Australian Capital Territory, Theodore shows significantly reduced construction activity, with an 84.0% decrease below regional averages per person.
-This limited new supply typically supports stronger demand and values for established homes.
+New dwellings are developed at an average cost of $250,000.
+In the current financial year, $481,000 in commercial approvals have been registered, indicating minimal commercial development activity compared to previous years.
+When compared to the Australian Capital Territory, Theodore shows significantly reduced construction levels, with 84.0% fewer approvals per person than the regional average.
+This limited new supply supports stronger demand and values for established homes.

-The area's development level is also below national averages, suggesting maturity and possible planning constraints.
-Recent development has solely consisted of detached houses, preserving the area's traditional suburban character focused on family homes.
-Population projections indicate stability or decline, which should reduce housing demand pressures, benefiting potential buyers.
+The area's level of development is also below the national average, reflecting its maturity and suggesting possible planning constraints.
+Recent development has consisted entirely of detached houses, maintaining Theodore's traditional suburban character with a focus on family homes.
+Population projections indicate stability or decline, which should reduce housing demand pressures in the future, benefiting potential buyers.

 Frequently Asked Questions - Development